RapidsAtHKUST/ppSCAN/pSCAN-refactor/README.md

 # Parallel Version Challenges

-* load balance, especially twitter dataset
+* load balance, especially twitter dataset, solved via smaller tasks, without significant overheads

 * how to deal with workload increment in some datasets, from less pruning